tulipblossoms/spATAC-Library-Size/README.md

 ## promoter_matrix_rna_cor.R
 1. Creates a list of promoter regions and generates a peak by spot matrix.
-2. Aligns promoter regions with RNA gene expression matrix. and calculates row-wise correlation.
+2. Aligns promoter regions with RNA gene expression matrix and calculates row-wise correlation.
-3. Creates a divide by library size normalized and TF-IDF corrected matrix for the peak by spot table and a normalized matrix for the RNA matrix.
+3. Creates a divide-by-library-size-normalized and TF-IDF corrected matrix for the peak by spot table and a normalized matrix for the RNA matrix.
 4. Calculate row-wise correlation between promoters and RNA gene expression.
 5. Includes code to produce Figure 2.